Quantum vorticity: a not so effective field theory: Acknowledgements

 \section{Acknowledgements}

 We thank N. Arkani-Hamed, A. Cappelli, L. Delacr\'etaz, S. Dubovsky, V. Gorbenko, M. Mirba\-bayi, A. Nicolis, R. Penco, J. Penedones, S. Sibiryakov, D.T.
 Son and A. Zhabin for useful discussions.
 During this work GC was supported by the Simons Foundation grant 994296 (Simons Collaboration on Confinement and QCD Strings) and by the BSF grant 2018068.
 The work of BH was performed in part at the Kavli Institute for Theoretical Physics under Grant No.~NSF PHY-1748958.
 EF and RR are partially supported by the Swiss National Science Foundation under contract 200020-213104 and through the National Center of Competence in Research SwissMAP.
-RR acknowledges the hospitality of the Perimeter Institute for Theoretical Physics, of the Center for Cosmology and Particle Physics at NYU and of the Theory Division of CERN.
-RR also acknowledges support from the Simons Collaboration on Confinement and QCD Strings.
+RR acknowledges hospitality and support from the Perimeter Institute for Theoretical Physics and from the Theory Division of CERN, hospitality from the Center for Cosmology and Particle Physics at NYU and support from the Simons Collaboration on Confinement and QCD Strings.